 Waterplay was designed in-house by the Children’s Museum’s exhibition staff.
 See photos of the Waterplay renovation on Facebook

 Waterplay will frequently display works by artists, including:

 - Rain Meander by Stacy Levy, a permanent component

-- Coming Soon: Artwork by Pittsburgh artist Atticus Adams.
+- Now on Display: Artwork by Pittsburgh artist Atticus Adams.

 Waterplay is presented by the EQT Corporation with major support from the PPG Industries Foundation and the Snee-Reinhardt Charitable Foundation.